TheApeMachine/wrkspc/README.md

 > This is very much a work in progress.
 > Exactly zero of this is to be considered "stable" or has any intention to be so for the moment

+**ALSO PLEASE PUT ?ts=4 BEHIND THE URL TO VIEW THE CODE IN THE FORMAT IT WAS MEANT TO BE VIEWED IN**

+(You can use `requestly` on Chrome to automate that in the future).

 Workspace tries to be a single binary "full-stack".
 It combines infrastructure, clustering, containerization, services, CI/CD pipelines, and development environment into a singular end-to-end experience.